2019: 400th Anniversary Year Celebrations (1619-2019)

 Special guests enjoy Abbot's Hospital party

 The 400th Anniversary year of Abbot’s Hospital was celebrated on Saturday 22nd June with a garden party for residents and their families within the picturesque walled garden.

-Mr. Michael McKechnie, Master of the Hospital, joined the governors to welcome families and friends to the party, which included a three-piece jazz band.
+Mr. Michael McKechnie, the then, Master of the Hospital, joined the governors to welcome families and friends to the party, which included a three-piece jazz band.
 They were joined by special guests the Lord-Lieutenant of Surrey Mr Michael More-Molyneux, his wife, Mrs Sarah More-Molyneux, the Rt.
-Hon Anne Milton, MP for Guildford, the Mayor of Guildford Cllr Richard Billington and the Mayoress, Lynda Billington.
+Hon Anne Milton, then MP for Guildford, the Mayor of Guildford Cllr Richard Billington and the Mayoress, Lynda Billington.

 Speakers paid tribute to the late Founder, Archbishop George Abbot, whose vision and foresight has provided the elderly people of Guildford with homes since its founding in 1619.

 The Chairman of Abbot’s Hospital gave a touching speech, thanking Mr. McKechnie and the Warden, Nicole Clemaron, for their tireless work in looking after the residents and the building.

 The Lord-Lieutenant of Surrey explained that over the course of 400 years Abbot’s Hospital has been through a lot, including surviving two world wars: “Definitely the finest building in Guildford,” he said, “the ideals and objectives are still the same as 400 years ago.”

 Mrs Sarah More-Molyneux cut the celebratory cake and after a tea arranged by The Promotional Edge Events company, the Lord Lieutenant unveiled an oil painting by portrait artist Jane Allison, featuring the residents.
 (Surrey Advertiser, 28th June 2019)